Used Battery Recycling Service for WA Mining Companies & Regional Locations

-Battery Rescue’s used lead acid battery collection service delivers compelling benefits to companies that want a safer, more convenient and environmentally sustainable method for storing and transporting their batteries, while reducing their environmental impact.
+Battery Rescue’s used lead acid battery collection service delivers compelling benefits to companies that want a safer, more convenient and regulation compliant method for storing and transporting their batteries, while reducing their environmental impact.

 It also reduces company’s legal risks by ensuring that consignors are meeting their “chain of responsibility” obligations with respect to Western Australian transportation laws.